 All of these options are big efforts that involve lengthy planning, operational disruption, process and software engineering, facility design and construction work and most of all, very large budgets.
 If none of this sounds attractive in a recession from either lack of time or budget, what are the alternatives?
 What if it were as easy as saying "mobile cart" and "power pack"?

-With a custom-configured mobile workstation, any business can now take an entire "workspace or desk" and put it on wheels - with all of the electronic equipment powered by an on-board power pack.
-Most workstations can be set free from their cables for less than $2,200, with the benefits being so much greater - so quickly:
+With a custom-configured mobile cart, any business can take it's entire workstation and put it on wheels, with all of the equipment powered by an on-board power pack.
+Most workstations can be set free from their cables for less than $3000, with the benefits being so much greater - so quickly:

 - Space Productivity - in a warehouse, for example, mobile workstations allow for higher processing capacity, reducing the need to add space as you approach your old measure of capacity.

 - Reduc ed Inf rastructure Investment - with the additional capacity gained from the mobile workstations, you can leverage your existing processes and workflows and put off or avoid costly process re-engineering work and the infrastructure investment resulting from it.

 - Reduced Workstation Equipment Needs - Stationary and Mobile Workstations do not convert on a 1:1 ratio.
 In some cases, replacing your stationary workstations can be accomplished with nearly half the number of mobile workstations, meaning fewer printers, computers, scanners, etc. are needed.